hamzagilani8/Metaverse/Javascript Excercises/README.md

 such as You really like bananas!

+## Assignment 29
-30. Hello Admin: Make a array of five or more usernames, including the name 'admin'.
+Hello Admin: Make a array of five or more usernames, including the name 'admin'.
 Imagine you are writing code that will print a greeting to each user after they log in to a website.
 Loop through the array, and print a greeting to each user:

 • If the username is 'admin', print a special greeting, such as Hello admin, would you like to see a status report?

 • Otherwise, print a generic greeting, such as Hello Eric, thank you for logging in again.

+## Assignment 30
-31. No Users: Add an if test to Exercise 28 to make sure the list of users is not empty.
+No Users: Add an if test to Exercise 28 to make sure the list of users is not empty.

 • If the list is empty, print the message We need to find some users!